where to look

 Volunteer to be a mentor for the Science Mentor Program – a program that offers talented middle/high school students the opportunity to experience experimental science.
 As a mentor, you would guide your mentee to form a Science Fair project, fulfill the project, and hone his/her presentation skills.
 Mentors meet with their student mentee one or two hours after school each week from late September through January.
 The program is at Boston Latin School, but meetings could also take place at the mentor’s place.

-Do you need help writing a proposal for the PSC Fellowships and Internships Program?!
+Do you need help writing a proposal for the PKG Center Fellowships and Internships Program?!
 If so come to a Proposal Writing Workshop!!
 We will answer questions, provide helpful tips, give insight into what information is most important, and MORE!!!

 There are 3 workshop dates: